GameIndustry.ph

 Ragnarok Online is a free-to-play fantasy MMORPG developed by South Korean developer GRAVITY Co., Ltd for Microsoft Windows.
 It is loosely based on the Korean manhwa Ragnarok: Into the Abyss.
-A SEA server is currently being published by Gravity Game Hub on its GNJoy portal since 2022.
-It is best known in the Philippines as the first officially licensed published MMORPG in the country.
+A SEA server is currently being published by Gravity Game Hub on its GNJoy portal since 2022 under the name Ragnarok Online GGH.
+The game is best known in the Philippines as the first officially licensed published MMORPG in the country.

 The game was first published by Level Up! in the Philippines from 2003 until 2015.
-Players from the Level Up! community were migrated to the International Ragnarok Online management under the "Thor" server.
-A new server for the Philippines was published by Electronics Extreme from 2017 until 2021.
+Players from the Level Up! community were migrated to the International Ragnarok Online management under the Thor server.
+Another server for the Philippines was published by Electronics Extreme from 2017 until 2021.

 About